wildtechgarden/www-wildtechgarden/content/devel/arm-devel/arm-libvirt-kvm-virtualization/uefi-automated-arm/use-the-image.md

 date: '2020-11-16T12:32:00+00:00'
 publishDate: '2020-11-16T12:32:00+00:00'
 description: Use an UEFI (newish) ARM Hard Float (32-bit) image for Libvirt/KVM using automated image.
+summary: Use an UEFI (newish) ARM Hard Float (32-bit) image for Libvirt/KVM using automated image.
 ---

 {{< details-toc >}}